Quadrubo/database_backup/README.md

 # database_backup

 This is the script I use to backup my databases running in docker containers on my Unraid server.
+After backup them up to the location specified in the `.env` file, the backup is further processed by [Duplicati](https://github.com/duplicati/duplicati).

 ## Usage in the User Scripts plugin

 1. Navigate to `/boot/config/plugins/user.scripts/scripts/`
 2. Clone the repository with `git clone https://github.com/Quadrubo/database_backup`
-3. Copy the script so it's recognized by the plugin `cp script_default.py script`
-4. Copy the containers file and edit it to match your system `cp containers.json.example containers.json`
+3. Copy the environment file and edit it to match your system `cp .env.example .env`
-5. Edit the variables in the first rows of the `script` to match your system.
+4. Edit the variable `ENV_FILE_PATH` in the first rows of the `script` to match your newly created `.env` file

-## Usage with dotenv

-The User Scripts plugin doesn't support using environment variables.
-This is a guide on how to setup the other version which uses environment variables.

-1. Clone the repository with `git clone https://github.com/Quadrubo/database_backup`
-2. Copy the script so it's recognized by the plugin `cp script_dotenv.py script`
-3. Copy the containers file and edit it to match your system `cp containers.json.example containers.json`
+5. Copy the containers file and edit it to match your system `cp containers.json.example containers.json`
-4. Copy the environment file and edit it to match your system `cp .env.example .env`
+6. Run the script in Unraid under `Settings -> User Scripts`.
+You can even schedule it to run daily.

+## General Usage

+1. Follow the steps 1 - 5 outlined in [Usage in the User Scripts plugin](#usage-in-the-user-scripts-plugin) but clone the repository to anywhere you like.
+You can skip step 5 if you know your system supports `.env` file loading.
+2. Run the script using `python ./script`

+## Notifications

+You can use [Ntfy](https://github.com/binwiederhier/ntfy) to get notifications when your script has finished executing.
-5. Edit the variables in the `.env` to match your system.
+Edit the `ENABLE_NTFY`, `NTFY_URI` and `NTFY_BEARER` variables to enable notifications.